Study Abroad

 Once a study abroad program has been identified, Communication majors should follow these procedures:

 Please be aware that you should select courses that will help you fulfill the Communication major requirements.
-For example, you don’t need more than two 2000-level electives.
+For example, Communication majors don’t need more than two 2000-level electives.
 Thus, if you already have taken two 2000-level electives, you should try to find courses that could be considered equivalent to a 3000-level or a 4000-level elective.

 Courses taken abroad can be approved as equivalent to a 2000-level, a 3000-level or a 4000-level Communication elective.
-Most 2000-level courses are introductory or survey courses, often based on lectures, tests, and a textbook.
+Most 2000-level courses are introductory or survey courses, often based on lectures, tests, and a single textbook.
 On the other hand, 3000-level and 4000-level courses generally have more substantial and challenging readings and are often based on seminar discussions and research papers.
 Students should be aware that most courses taken abroad are approved as equivalent to a 2000-level or a 3000-level elective.
 They rarely satisfy requirements for a 4000-level elective.